 A Brief History of the LCD: From Carrot Cholesterol to TFTs with Capacitive Touchscreens

 Liquid crystals are a class of molecular compounds which have one or more phases between the solid crystalline phase (like salt) and the isotropic liquid phase (like water).
 In 1888, the Austrian biologist Friedrich Reinitzer first discovered that certain derivatives of cholesterol (acetate, benzoate, etc.) extracted from carrots seemed to have two melting points: One from solid crystal into a milky fluid, and a second from the milky fluid into a clear fluid.
-(I was fascinated to learn that not only animals synthesize cholesterol, but of greater consequence are the unique properties of such molecules and their importance to applications science.)
 Together with the physicist Otto Lehman, Reinitzer concluded that the ‘intermediate fluid’ had crystalline characteristics.

 Though studied extensively in the years following Reinitzer’s discovery, it wasn’t until 1927 that Vsevolod Frederiks first devised an electrically-switched light valve called the “Fréedericksz Transition”.
 This is the essential effect of all LCD (Liquid Crystal Display) technology.
 In 1936, the first practical application of the technology was patented by the Marconi Wireless Telegraph company as “The Liquid Crystal Light Valve”.